-Wood siding is a beautiful investment that can last a lifetime – if your treat it correctly.
+Wood siding is a beautiful investment that can last a lifetime – if you treat it correctly.
 Repairs for neglected siding can run into the thousands when small wood siding maintenance projects turn into dry rot, water intrusion, or failed paint.
-If you want keep your clapboard, shingle, or board-and-batten exterior system for decades, keep an eye on these common siding concerns:
+If you want to keep your clapboard, shingle, or board-and-batten exterior system for decades, keep an eye on these common siding concerns:

 Bubbling, cracking, or chipping paint means it’s time to call in a professional or head to your local paint store to start your DIY project.
 Paint stains can be an early indicator of a water intrusion problem, so keep an eye out!
 Check out our article on paint stains and what they could mean for your house.

-Remember that caulking plays a very critical role to repelling water from your wooden siding.
+Remember that caulking plays a very critical role in repelling water from your wooden siding.
 Check around your windows and other structural details for hardened, missing, or cracked caulk.
 Modern caulk for residential houses should be ductile and elastic to keep a seal as your home expands and contracts with temperature changes.
 Caulk exposed to direct sunlight often is the first to fail!

 Wooden Siding Repairs

 Scratches, dents, and gouges that have exposed wood to the weather should be addressed quickly.
 Small repairs to siding like scratches or dents from baseballs or rocks from your mower are a great DIY project.
 Many wood fillers may not stand the test of time outdoors, so make sure to use a suitable product like epoxy wood filler.
 Be warned: Don’t just fill drill or screw holes left in your siding!
 If the hole penetrates the moisture barrier behind your siding, a small leak could incite fungal growth.